ppkgtmm/hotel-bookings-etl/README.md

 ```
 <br />

-**ETL - Part 1**
+**Streaming ETL**

 In this step, insert, update or delete operations inside transactional database is captured from database log file by connector and sent to kafka broker for further consumption by stream processer.
 Furthermore, some dimesions namely location and date dimesnions are populated

 ```
 ./run.sh etl
 ```

-- Every change in dimension related tables are captured while only latest state of fact related tables are retained in staging area
+- Every change in dimension related tables are captured while only latest state of fact related tables are retained in staging tables
 - If the command fails because of `AssertionError` or `connection issue`, retry after some time
 <br />

-**ETL - Part 2**
+**Batch Loading**

 1. Run command below to start airflow scheduler and webserver
 ```